chrissitxt/chrissi-nightvision/README.md

 Press **V** (default keybind) to toggle night vision on or off.

-To change the keybind, go to **Options → Controls → chrissi's Night Vision** and look for "Toggle Night Vision".
+To change the keybind, go to **Options → Controls → Miscellaneous** and look for "Toggle Night Vision".

 You can customize the mod's behavior by editing the config file located at: